Reliable Pre-Employment Physicals in Vancouver, WA

 During your physical exam with NW Testing, your healthcare provider will take a comprehensive approach to assess your overall health.
 They'll start by measuring your height and weight and checking your vital signs, such as your temperature, blood pressure, and pulse rate.
 Then, they'll review your medical and family history to ensure they have all the information they need before proceeding with the examination.

 Next, your healthcare provider will perform a general check-up of your body, looking for any changes in the appearance or texture of your skin and signs of infection.
-Depending on their specialty or discretion, they may also use additional tests like lab tests, X-rays, or endoscopic procedures to examine specific areas of your body in more detail.

 It's essential to be open and honest with your provider during the exam, sharing any symptoms, questions, or concerns you may have.
 If you're undergoing a physical for sports, pre-employment purposes, or insurance purposes, inform your provider at the beginning of the exam so they can complete any necessary paperwork accordingly.
 At NW Testing, we're committed to providing friendly, comprehensive physical exams that help you stay on top of your health.